 Many people are curious to know how the incredibly detailed imagery are produced.
 Samples are collected and stored in air tight jars.
 If these samples are botanical, they are placed into the refrigerator at 4°C in the jars and kept until they are ready to be photographed.
-The air tight jars and low temperature helps to maintain the structural integrity of the plants for a period of a few of days.
+The air tight jars and low temperature helps to maintain the structural integrity of the plants for up to 72 hours.
 The jars must be dry or mould will quickly take root on the samples.

 Before the samples are photographed, they are prepared which involves several steps.
 First of all, the samples are placed one by one in a clock glass and observed under a low power stereo microscope.
 The stereo microscope offers both a wide angle and large depth of field which is perfect for preparation.
 To clean off fibers and debris an "eyelash brush" is used which helps to disentangle fine fibers and remove debris.
 Once cleaning is completed, a reference photograph is aquired of the sample under low magnification for the post production stage.